ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/Inclined_bhe_meshing.md

 ```

 In this step, the structure of the geometry is added.
-In order to create the structure, bottom surface and other surrounding sufaces have been created using similar method to the top surface.
+In order to create the structure, bottom surface and other surrounding surfaces have been created using similar method to the top surface.
 Hence, four points of the bottom surface have been added.
 Later, all necessary lines have been added to build the 3D geometry.
-Next, 5 curve loops (4 surroundings and 1 bottom) have been defined and corresponding plane surface is added using the API function gmsh.model.geo.addPlaneSurface.
+Next, 5 curve loops (4 surroundings and 1 bottom) have been defined and corresponding plane surface is added using the API function `gmsh.model.geo.addPlaneSurface`.

 ```python
 gmsh.model.geo.addPoint(-width / 2.0, 0.0, -depth, elem_size, 101)